UniversalDependencies/docs/_ps/feat/Case.md

 ### <a name="Acc">`Acc`</a>: oblique

-The oblique case (tagged as accusative in UD) is used with active transitive verbs for pronominal objects in non-past tenses and for all **subjects** in past tenses (language feature called _split ergativity_ occurring also in other Indo-Iranian langages).
-It is used also with several adpositions or in fixed phrases.
+The oblique case (tagged as accusative in UD) for subjects of active transitive verbs in past tenses (language feature called _split ergativity_ occurring also in other Indo-Iranian langages).
+It is It is used also with several adpositions or in fixed phrases.

 Singular formation from the direct case: